 Key Differences Between SAN vs NAS

-Let us look at the key differences between SAN vs NAS as below:
+Let us look at the key differences between SAN vs NAS:

 Comparison Table of SAN vs NAS

 The table below summarizes the comparisons between SAN vs NAS: